 Regions of Bali

-Combine your main bag with a fold away day sack or beach bag that will carry your day trip essentials.
+- Combine your main bag with a beach bag or backpack that will carry your day trip essentials.

 - Avoid paying unexpected baggage fees – use an accurate luggage scale to ensure you keep within the weight allowance.
 Don't forget to leave room for souvenirs on the way home!
 Sarongs are a good buy, or look for cinnamon or coconut shell bowls.

 Here are some photos sent in by our amazing community members.
 Have you visited Bali?
 Share your photos with us at firstname.lastname@example.org and we will post them on our site.
 Also, tell us all about your adventures in the comments below (please wait a few days for comments to appear as they are manually moderated for spam).